Csuk0914/dnn-rtl/README.md

 # dnn-RTL

-RTL implementaion of USC's DNN system.
+[work in progress] RTL implementaion of USC's DNN system.